fronomenal/py_tubelist_cli/README.md

 ### Commands
 Commands take the list id of a playlist as an argument.
-The list id can be found in the _list_ query string of all playlist urls There are two commands available:
+The list id can be found in the _list_ query string of all youtube playlist urls.
+There are two commands available:
   1. Playtime:
      - Sums the play time of all videos in the playlist